PWhiddy/more-writing/_posts/2022-07-20-Jax-Sprite-Particles.md

 ### Why write GPU compute code in an ML framework?
 #### Flexibility
-Array abstractions with optimized primitives makes it really fast to prototype and try new ideas.
+Array abstraction makes it really fast to prototype and try new ideas.
 For example to create a shader which subtracts one image from another, sum up all the resulting pixels and execute it, simply do:
 ```python
 (img_a - img_b).sum()